Spencer-Kotys/Welcome-to-ROM/Project.md

 ## Stakeholders

-Cadets, the people who live in Chase Hall.
+1. Cadets, the people who live in Chase Hall.
 The Cadets will play the game to relive the experience that is ROM.

-Developers, those who built the game.
+2. Developers, those who built the game.
 The Developers will improve their software engineering skills and learn valuable concepts of game design.
+The developers will also create graphics and audio for the game.

-Professors, funding organization.
+3. Professors, funding organization.
 The Professors are hosting this assignment.
+They set requirements for the structure of the project.

 ## Description